 The unexpected brutal attack prompted a shocked Vince McMahon to exclaim, "That’s not Bull Nakano!"

 Jim Cornette answered, "She’s even bigger than Bull Nakano!"
-And then incredulously and callously asked, "Is it even a she?"
+And then asked, "Is it even a she?"

-If you look at the audience’s expressions, you can conclude that Monster Ripper’s introduction was impactful, convincing them that she’d injured Alundra Blayze, who was very over with the fans at the time.
+Looking at the audience’s expressions, you can conclude that Monster Ripper’s introduction was impactful, convincing them that she’d injured Alundra Blayze, who was very over with the fans then.